A Lotte Data – Minecraft Data Pack

 • Regular Guardians can drop a wet sponge if killed by a player.

-• Guardians and Elder Guardians that were killed by a Drowned’s trident within the bounds of an ocean monument drop a Heart of the Sea.
+• Guardians and elder guardians that were killed by a Drowned’s trident within the bounds of an ocean monument drop a Heart of the Sea.
 Also, the wet sponges they regularly drop become dry if they die while on fire.

-• Elder Guardians are more likely to drop a smithing template with the Looting enchantment.
+• Elder guardians are more likely to drop a smithing template with the Looting enchantment.

 • Husks can drop beetroot, poisonous potatoes, and either type of sand if killed by a player.
 They also drop raw gold instead of iron ingots.